jaredpetersen/kafka-connect-redis/docs/connectors/SINK.md

 ```

 ## Configuration
+### Parallelization
+Splitting the workload between multiple tasks is possible via the configuration property `max.tasks`.
+The configured number will exactly determine the number of tasks that are created.

 ### Connector Properties
 | Name                    | Type    | Default | Importance | Description                                             |
 | ----------------------- | ------- | ------- | ---------- | ------------------------------------------------------- |